F124A, UNSW Art & Design, Paddington Campus

-Scott recently completed a doctorate at the University of Western Sydney based on an ARC-Linkage Grant investigating the roles of museums in discussions of climate change.
+Scott completed his PhD at the University of Western Sydney based on an ARC-Linkage Grant investigating the roles of museums in discussions of climate change.
 Scott’s broad interest in is how cultural and educational institutions figure in broader social networks of rapid change.

 Previously he has held leadership roles in the Faculty including Director, Student Experience and Director of Global Engagement at Art & Design.
 He has also worked as an Educational Developer providing professional development to academic staff as well as an Educational Officer focused on Science Communication.
 He has also worked for local government and policy organisations.

 Current projects include a gallery visitor study utilising eye-tracking (with Dr Michael Garbutt-awarded a Faculty Research Grant 2018), a community arts project with a disability arts group and a project investigating the construction of creativity in international cultural policy.

 Research interests include museums and institutions, culture, gender, sexuality, disability studies, queer theory, transnational feminisms, practice-led research, cultural policy and critical and creative pedagogies.

 At UNSW Art & Design, Scott teaches Museum Studies: Exhibitions, Collections and Material Culture (SAHT3213 DART2341); Arts & Cultural Policy (SAHT9124); Exhibiting Cultures (SAHT9310); Contexts for Art (SAHT1221 / DART1340) & Art & the Body: Identities and Orientations (SAHT2642 / DART2320).

 I supervise postgraduate projects, including both practice-led and thesis-only candidates.